History of the Jews in Iraq: Babylonian academies and the Babylonian Talmud

 The three centuries in the course of which the Babylonian Talmud was developed in the academies founded by Rav and Samuel were followed by five centuries during which it was intensely preserved, studied, expounded in the schools, and, through their influence, discipline and work, recognized by the whole diaspora.
 Sura, Nehardea, and Pumbedita were considered the seats of diaspora learning; and the heads of these authorities were referred to later on as Geonim and were considered the highest authorities on religious matters in the Jewish world.
 Their decisions were sought from all sides and were accepted wherever diaspora Jewish communal life existed.
 They even successfully competed against the learning coming from the Land of Israel itself.

-According to the rabbis, God created these two academies in order to ensure the fulfillment of the Biblical promise that the word of God would never depart from Israel's mouth.
-The periods of Jewish history immediately following the close of the Talmud are designated according to the titles of the teachers at Sura and Pumbedita; thus we have the time of the Geonim and that of the Saboraim.
+The periods of Jewish history immediately following the close of the Talmud are designated according to the titles of the teachers at Sura and Pumbedita: the Geonim and the Saboraim.
 The Saboraim were the scholars whose diligent hands completed the Talmud and the first great Talmudic commentaries in the first third of the 6th century.

 The two academies among others, and the Jewish community they led, lasted until the middle of the 11th century.
 Pumbedita faded after its chief rabbi was murdered in 1038, and Sura faded soon after.
 Which ended the centuries-long great scholarly reputation given to Babylonian Jews, as the center of Jewish thought.